LordDashMe/lorddashme.github.io/README.md

 ## Archived Versions

-- [v1](v1/) Traditional way of creating a website, used of pure HTML, CSS, and JS.
+- [v1](v1/) used traditional way of creating a website, just a pure HTML, CSS, and JS.

 - [v2](v2/) is powered by [Create React App](https://create-react-app.dev/) (CRA) a toolchain for React Single-Page App (SPA).